 President Nana Addo Dankwa Akufo-Addo led a government delegation to receive the body.

-Mr Annan died in Bern, Switzerland on August 18, after a short illness.
+Mr Annan died in Bern, Switzerland on August 18,

 He was 80.